-In the 1990 Sparrow decision, the Supreme Court of Canada found that where an Aboriginal group has an Aboriginal right to fish for Food, Social and Ceremonial (FSC) purposes, it takes priority, after conservation, over other uses of the resource.
+In the 1990 Sparrow decision, the Supreme Court of Canada found that where an Aboriginal group has an Aboriginal right to fish for food, social and ceremonial (FSC) purposes, it takes priority, after conservation, over other uses of the resource.
 Fisheries are authorized via a Communal Licence issued by the Department under the Aboriginal Communal Fishing Licences Regulations.

-In addition to fishing opportunities for FSC purposes and domestic purposes for treaty rights for the Maa-nulth First Nation, DFO acknowledges that in Ahousaht Indian Band et al. v.
-Canada and British Columbia, the courts have found that five Nuu-chah-nulth First Nations located on the West Coast of Vancouver Island - Ahousaht, Ehattesaht, Hesquiaht, Mowachaht/Muchalaht, and Tla-o-qui-aht - have what the courts have characterized as "aboriginal rights to fish for any species of fish within their Fishing Territories and to sell that fish, with the exception of geoduck".
+In addition to fishing opportunities for FSC purposes and domestic purposes for treaty rights for the Maa-nulth First Nation and the Tla'amin First Nation (as of April 5, 2016), DFO acknowledges that in Ahousaht Indian Band et al. v.
+Canada and British Columbia, the courts have found that five Nuu-chah-nulth First Nations located on the West Coast of Vancouver Island-Ahousaht, Ehattesaht, Hesquiaht, Mowachaht/Muchalaht, and Tla-o-qui-aht-have what the courts have characterized as "aboriginal rights to fish for any species of fish within their Fishing Territories and to sell that fish, with the exception of geoduck".

-The Department is working with the First Nations pursuant to the rights found by the courts, to find "the manner in which the plaintiffs' rights can be accommodated and exercised without jeopardizing Canada's legislative objectives and societal interests in regulating the fishery."
-The outcome of these discussions could lead to in-season management changes.
-DFO will make every effort to advise stakeholders of any such changes in advance of them being implemented.
+The Department is working with the First Nations pursuant to the rights found by the courts to find "the manner in which the plaintiffs' rights can be accommodated and exercised without jeopardizing Canada's legislative objectives and societal interests in regulating the fishery."

-In addition, the Heiltsuk First Nation has established an Aboriginal right to commercially fish herring spawn-on-kelp.
+In addition, the Heiltsuk Nation has established an Aboriginal right to commercially fish herring spawn on kelp.